as-anonymous/Falcon/README.md

 Create a conda environment (python=3.8.11) and install with ```setup.sh```.

 #### Manual installation
-We can also manually install the packages with pip and conda.
+We can also manually install the following packages with pip and conda.
 ```python
 conda install jupyter
 conda install scikit-learn